 On average, the accreditation review process lasts from six to ten months.
 The interval from the completed application to submission of the self study report must be six months or less.
 The accreditation decision is rendered within 45 business days of the site visit.

 Accreditation is awarded for up to three years.

 Accreditation fee is $10,000, inclusive of travel/lodging of site visitor(s).
-There may be additional fees if the program includes multiple sites that require additional travel or site visit time.
+There may be additional fees if the program includes multiple sites that require additional travel or site visit time or multiple training tracks.
 The fee includes access to NNPRFTC staff throughout the process to answer questions/discuss issues.
 There is a separate fee structure for federal organizations.
 Please contact firstname.lastname@example.org for more information.